DataDog/documentation/content/en/tracing/trace_collection/dd_libraries/nodejs.md

 Bundlers crawl all of the `require()` calls that an application makes to files on disk.
 It replaces the `require()` calls with custom code and combines all of the resulting JavaScript into one "bundled" file.
 When a built-in module is loaded, such as `require('fs')`, that call can then remain the same in the resulting bundle.

-Fundamentally APM tools like `dd-trace` stop working at this point.
-Perhaps they continue to intercept the calls for built-in modules but don't intercept calls to third party libraries.
-This means that by default when you bundle a `dd-trace` app with a bundler it is likely to capture information about disk access (via `fs`) and outbound HTTP requests (via `http`), but will otherwise omit calls to third party libraries (like extracting incoming request route information for the `express` framework or showing which query is run for the `mysql` database client).
+APM tools like `dd-trace` stop working at this point.
+They can continue to intercept the calls for built-in modules but don't intercept calls to third party libraries.
+This means that when you bundle a `dd-trace` app with a bundler it is likely to capture information about disk access (through `fs`) and outbound HTTP requests (through `http`), but omit calls to third party libraries.
+For example:
+- Extracting incoming request route information for the `express` framework.
+- Showing which query is run for the `mysql` database client.

 To get around this, one can treat all third party modules, or at least third party modules that the APM needs to instrument, as being "external" to the bundler.
 With this setting the instrumented modules remain on disk and continue to be loaded with `require()` while the non-instrumented modules are bundled.
 Sadly this results in a build with many extraneous files and starts to defeat the purpose of bundling.